 - Receivables due in up to 90 days

 - Free up cash trapped in bills

-Approved for Invoice Factoring — What’s Next?
+Approved for Invoice Financing — What’s Next?

 Any other conditions that might affect agreement.

-Additional Key Features of Invoice Factoring
+Additional Key Features of Invoice Financing

 - Deal size is $100k to $10 million

-- Advance rate is 80%- 85% (can do 90% for staffing and trucking)
+- Advance rate is 80%- 85% (up to 90% for staffing and trucking)